 The Future of Houston Texas

 Houston ranks second in employment growth rate in the top 10 largest cities in the U.S. Houston Texas ranks fourth in nominal employment growth.
-Houston’s economy has a broad industrial base in the energy, aeronautics, and technology industries.
+Houston’s economy has a broad industrial base in the energy, aeronautics, and green technology industries.
 Only New York City is home to more Fortune 500 headquarters.
 Houston is working to solve the region’s toughest problems by providing meaningful research, defining innovative strategies, and engaging diverse leaders.